facebook/lexical/packages/lexical-website-new/docs/intro.md

 to the update call is important.
 It's a place where you have full "lexical" context of the active editor state, and it exposes access to the underlying Editor State's node tree.
 We promote using `$` prefixed functions in this context, as it signifies a place where they can be used exclusively.
 Attempting to use them outside of an update will trigger a runtime error with an appropriate error.
-For those familiar with React Hooks, you can think of these has having a similar functionality (except `$` functions can be used in any order).
+For those familiar with React Hooks, you can think of these as having a similar functionality (except `$` functions can be used in any order).

 ### DOM Reconciler